STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 `SimpleVerifier` is a subclass of `BasicVerifier`.
 Cling calls the `unaryOperation` method with a null `Value`.
 The [documentation of the caller class](projects/mockito/cglib-and-asm/src/org/mockito/asm/tree/analysis/BasicVerifier.java#L96) does not have limitation for input.
 The caller class passes the null value to the callee class without checking.
 The callee class uses null value without checking it.
 There is no input limitation in the callee method, as well.

+__!
+New update:__ Same as previous stacktrace, these classes are archived to the [same repository](https://github.com/mockito/mockito-cglib).
+The developers did not put any effort to update and improve this integration, and it is not useful to report this fault to developers.

 ## ST18